Xelofan/geminicord/README.md

 - Automatically splits long responses
 - Fixed: No more mid-stream cutoffs!

-### Image Support

-The bot can process images from:
-- Discord attachments (uploaded images)
-- External URLs in messages
-- GIF images (first frame)
-- Multiple images per message

-## Troubleshooting

-### Bot not responding
-- Check MESSAGE CONTENT INTENT is enabled
-- Verify bot token and API key are correct
-- Check permission settings in config.yaml

-### Streaming stops mid-way
-- This bot includes fixes for the original streaming bug
-- If it still occurs, check your internet connection
-- Try using `use_plain_responses: true` as a workaround

-### Permission errors
-- Ensure admin IDs are correct in config.yaml
-- Check that the user has the necessary Discord permissions

-### Images not working
-- Verify URLs are direct links to images
-- Check that max_images setting isn't set to 0
-- Ensure the Gemini model supports vision

-## Privacy & Data

-- All data is stored locally in JSON files
-- Users can view and remove their descriptions
-- No data is shared with third parties (except Google AI API)
-- Each server's data is isolated

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

 ## License

 This project is open source.
 Please check the repository for license details.